FIFA World Cup 2026: guidance for licensed premises

 Pay a temporary event notice fee

-For 2022 and 2023, the number of temporary event notices that a premises user can give will increase from 15 to 20 per calendar year.
-The maximum number of days a temporary event may be held at a premises will increase from 21 to 26 days per calendar year.
+From 1 January 2024, the number of temporary event notices that a premises user can give is 15 per calendar year.
+The maximum number of days a temporary event may be held at a premises is 21 days per calendar year.

 The notice should tell us: